 - Putting something bulky like a jacket in the bottom of the bag might stop things from falling out if it is cut open.

 Some companies, such as PacSafe, produce bags with “slash-proof” features but you pay for this security with a significantly weightier bag.

 Snatch and run

 It’s very unlikely the criminals will let go of their prize: the tighter you hold, the more value they will assume they have found.
-Our advice in this case is to keep yourself as unharmed as possible: let go, get out of the straps, do whatever you must to avoid being dragged behind the vehicle.
+Our advice, in this case, is to keep yourself as unharmed as possible: let go, get out of the straps, and do whatever you must to avoid being dragged behind the vehicle.